 Template EU TLAC3 exists in two versions, EU TLAC3a and EU TLAC3b.
 EU TLAC3a captures all funding that is pari passu or junior to instruments potentially eligible for MREL, including own funds and other capital instruments.
 Amounts that are ineligible solely as a result of subordination requirements shall be included in full in the row corresponding to the relevant insolvency rank, i.e. without applying the caps.
 EU TLAC3b captures only own funds and liabilities eligible to meet the requirement of Article 45 of Directive 2014/59/EU in accordance with Article 45e of that Directive.

-In accordance with Article 14(2) of this Regulation, entities that are not subject to the obligation to comply with the requirement of Article 92a of Regulation (EU) No 575/2013, but are subject to the obligation to comply with the requirement of Article 45 of Directive 2014/59/EU in accordance with Article 45e of that Directive can choose whether they use EU TLAC3a or EU TLAC3b to comply with the disclosure requirement set out in point (b) of Article 45i(3) of Directive 2014/59/EU.
+In accordance with Article 14(2) of this Regulation, entities that are not subject to the obligation to comply with the requirement of Article 92a of Regulation (EU) No 575/2013, but are subject to the obligation to comply with the requirement of Article 45 of Directive 2014/59/EU in accordance with Article 45e of that Directive can choose whether they use EU TLAC3a or EU TLAC3b to comply with the disclosure requirement set out in Article 45i(3), point (b), of Directive 2014/59/EU.

 From the date of application of Article 45i(3) of Directive 2014/59/EU, issuing entities shall disclose under template EU TLAC3a liabilities potentially eligible for meeting the MREL and TLAC requirements.
 Before that date, issuing entities shall disclose liabilities potentially eligible for meeting the internal TLAC requirement.